 There are additional types of living benefits that can be added to life insurance policies.
 Although this is by no means an exhaustive list, these additional riders are also frequently offered by life insurance companies.

 - Return of premium riders: With a term policy, if you do not pass away before your policy expires, you will not receive any kind of policy payout — unless you have this rider.
 You would pay more for a term policy with this option, but if you do not pass away before the term expires, you’d get back the premiums that you paid into the policy.

 - Disability waiver of premiums rider: With this optional rider, if you are diagnosed with a long-term disability (usually one that lasts six months or more), you would not need to pay your premiums while the disability persists.

 - Long-term care benefits (LTC) rider: Usually reserved for permanent policies, this living benefit rider allows you to use some of your death benefit to cover the cost of long-term care.

 Frequently asked questions

 There is a chance you could pay for life insurance living benefits you never use.
-But there is also a chance you could face a serious illness or disability and find yourself wishing you had paid for the extra coverage.
+But there is also a chance you could face a serious illness or disability and find yourself wishing you had the extra coverage in place.